Who Is Covered By Workers' Compensation?

-- Risk that is personal to claimant.
+- Risk that is personal to the claimant.
 These would be things like a person who smokes developing lung cancer following years of smoking.
-These are generally never compensable, unless the pre-existing condition was exacerbated by a work-related condition or injury.
+These are generally never compensable unless the pre-existing condition was exacerbated by a work-related condition or injury.

 In some situations, idiopathic injuries – or those that result from personal risks to the employee, as opposed to those associated with work, could be compensable if the job contributes to it or aggravates it.
 For example, a worker who skipped breakfast might get dizzy and faint.
 That won’t be compensable.
 However, if in so doing, she falls and hits her head on a desk and cracks her skull, that could be compensable.“In the Course Of”

 In order to show an injury occurred” in the course of employment,” it has to have taken place in a location where it’s reasonable to be, in a place within the employment period and while the worker is fulfilling employment duties.
 This doesn’t necessarily mean the worker has to actually be doing his or her job, or be within working hours.